 - Find the area on your pay stub that’s listed as “Medicare”.
 This is the program that handles your medical payments and billing when you’re eligible for social security.
 Medical payments are usually set at 1.45% of both you and your employer’s paycheck stub.

-In the event that you would like to know more about pay stubs, then you may go through our other available articles on pay stub examples and templates that will give you more tips on how to create pay stubs.
+If you would like to know more about pay stubs, then you may go through our other available articles on pay stub examples and templates that will give you more tips on how to create pay stubs.